SenseML to spreadsheet reference

 <fields>

-sheet, Sensible appends data as rows under the same column if it finds a matching field ID from another extraction in your call to the/generate_excel/{ids}
+sheet, Sensible appends data for each document in a new row.
+For each field ID, Sensible appends data under the same column if it finds a matching field ID from another extraction in your call to the Generate Excel method or endpoint, or under a new column if it doesn't find an matching field ID. -

 andcar_year